LucenaDanilo/profia/README.md

-# School Management and Gamification System
+# Portal do Aluno Profia

-Welcome to the School Management and Gamification System for our programming school.
+Welcome to the School Management and Gamification System for **Profia**.
 This system is designed to manage students, teachers, and classes while also incorporating a gamification mechanism to reward students for good behavior.
 Students can earn points and redeem them for products through the system.

 ## Features